encode/apistar/README.md

 API Star is designed to be able to map well onto API description formats, known as "API Schemas".

-There is currently *provisional* support for writing Swagger, RAML, or CoreJSON schemas.
+There is currently *provisional* support for writing Swagger, RAML, or CoreJSON typesystems.
 See [#69](https://github.com/tomchristie/apistar/issues/69) for more details on work still to be done here.

 The default output format is the built-in CoreJSON support: